Analog of Pep1-TGL (Cat. No. 1601), a peptide containing the 'TGL' motif that corresponds to the C-terminus of the AMPA receptor GluA1 subunit.

 Citations are publications that use Tocris products.

 Currently there are no citations for Pep1-AGL.
 Do you know of a great paper that uses Pep1-AGL from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area